mysql/mysql-utilities/doc/man/mysqluserclone.rst

 .. option:: --destination=<destination>

-   Connection information for destination server in the form:
+   Connection information for the destination server in the format:
    <user>:<password>@<host>:<port>:<socket> where <password> is
    optional and either <port> or <socket> must be provided.